vijaypatil69/RoleBasedAccessControl/README.md

 * Spring Security (custom implementation): Used for ensuring security with JWT-based authentication and role management.

-* BCrypt: A cryptographic algorithm used for securely hashing passwords.
+* Argon2: A modern and secure cryptographic algorithm designed for hashing passwords.
+It is resistant to both brute-force and parallelized attacks.
+This project uses Argon2 to securely hash and store user passwords, ensuring enhanced protection against unauthorized access.

 * Bouncy Castle: To enhance cryptographic operations.